metalcarratt/ministry/ls/Leviticus/msg19.md

 struggle for power, we will have a larger offering.

 the sin offering is without blemish signifying Christ who is without sin.

+the offerer laid his hands on the offering, signifying identification with Christ.

+the blood was applied to four places:
+- the veil in the holy of holies, allowing us access to God
+- on the horns of the incense altar, enabling us to pray to God
+- on the horns of the burnt offering altar, effective to redeem us
+- poured out at the base of the altar, giving us peace in our conscience (visible to us as the offerer)